-The use of a 169MHz radio system allows the elimination of cables for a cost effective installation as well as low maintenance costs.
+The use of a 169 MHz radio system eliminates the need for cables, lowering installation and maintenance costs.

 169MHZ MAGNETOSTRICTIVE LIQUID LEVEL GAUGES

 Sub-GHz SRD frequency bands are ideal for license-free, low-speed data transmission applications.

 The basic concept of SRDs is to allow free use of certain frequency bands based on the reduced probability of causing interference with other “Primary Services”.
 Limits are posed on maximum radiated RF power, on transmission duty cycles, along with other sophisticated requirements to reduce the probability of interference, such as LBT (Listen Before Talk) and AFA (Adaptive Frequency Agility).

 In Europe, SRDs are regulated by the ETSI EN 300 220 and CEPT ERC 70-03 standards.
 Other Countries have similar standards, such as, in the United States, the FCC Rules, Part 15 and Part 90.